 I'd driven past that certain Interstate off-ramp more times than I cared to count.
 This day was different.
 Something took control, guiding me down a winding southern byway to a place I'd buried beneath the shifting sands of time.
 I soon realized it was a journey I'd long anticipated.

-Pitted country blacktop soon became a tree-lined boulevard leading to a college rectangle.
+The pitted country blacktop soon became a tree-lined boulevard leading to a college rectangle.
 I stopped, got out, and stared.
 Little had changed in twenty years.
 Visions of the old college, devoid of even a single student, assaulted my brain, and I couldn't turn away.

 Just off campus, I found what had drawn me—a barroom catering to college students.
 It caused my broken crux of faded memory to flash like southern lightning.
 After a gasp of humid breath, I wheeled into the parking lot.

 A weather-beaten sign on the roof proclaimed the name I remembered.
 Trianon.
-It beckoned me from the car and I hurried to accept its invitation.
+It beckoned me from the car, and I hurried to accept its invitation.

 Hot Louisiana sun sucked oxygen from my lungs as I strolled across the parking lot.
-An explosion of trashcans erupted on the side of the building, followed by a brindle cat, screeching as he bounded from the heap.
+An explosion of trashcans erupted on the side of the building, followed by a brindle cat screeching as he bounded from the heap.
 The big tom skipped past me in a frightened sideways motion, then disappeared in a rush behind the building.
 The trash lid revolved like a percussive top before falling silent on broken concrete.

 Silence returned me to reality when I reached the black-painted door.
 Light-headed from the heat, or maybe suffocating demons from my past, I grabbed the handle and pulled.
 Icy refrigerated air blasted my face.
 Engulfing me in a dry wave, it sent a chill down my neck, reviving memories of many sweltering southern summers.